 Much of the work was done for subcritical Hawkes processes, but there are also some recent results concerning critical and nearly critical cases.
 In \cite{JaissonRosenbaum_nearly_unstable} Jaisson and Rosenbaum considered nearly critical Hawkes processes.
 They investigated the case when the kernel functions $\varphi_T$ depend on $T$ and are of the form $\varphi_T=a_T\varphi$ with $\norm{\varphi}_1=1$, $\int_{\Rp}t\varphi(t)dt<\infty$ and $a_T<1$, $a_T\to 1$.
-In the limit of \eqref{e:XT} they obtained the Cox-Ingersoll-Ross process.
+In the limit of \eqref{e:XTintro} they obtained the integrated Cox-Ingersoll-Ross process.
 The same authors in \cite{JR_2} investigated a similar, nearly critical case but with the kernel function having powerlaw tail: $\varphi(x)\sim x^{-1-\alpha}$, as $x\to \infty$, $\alpha\in (0,1)$.
-They showed that the limits in law of $X_T$ are rough fractional diffusions.
+They showed that the limits in law of $X_T$ are related to rough fractional diffusions.

 The recent work by Horst and Xu \cite{HorstXu} gives a detailed study of both subcritical and critical (not marked) Hawkes processes.
-The latter paper was an inspiration to the current work.
+The latter paper was an inspiration fot the present work.
 In particular, in \cite{HorstXu} the authors obtain a very interesting result in the case of the Hawkes process with heavy-tailed kernel function.
 In Theorem 2.14 of \cite{HorstXu} they show that if the kernel function $\varphi$ is such that

-for some $\alpha\in(0,1)$ and $\int_{\R_+}\varphi(s)ds<\infty$ then, $\E N(T)$ behaves as $T^{1+\alpha}$ and with the norming $F_T=T^{\frac{1+3\alpha} 2}$ the processes \eqref{e:XTintro} converge in law in the Skorokhod space $D([0,\infty))$ to the process
+for some $\alpha\in(0,1)$ and $\int_{\R_+}\varphi(s)ds=1$ then, $\E N(T)$ behaves as $T^{1+\alpha}$ and with the norming $F_T=T^{\frac{1+3\alpha} 2}$ the processes \eqref{e:XTintro} converge in law in the Skorokhod space $D([0,\infty))$ to the process

 where $B$ is a Brownian motion and $C$ is a constant.
-(In fact Theorem 2.14 in \cite{HorstXu}) is somewhat more general and allows the right hand side of \eqref{e:phi_cond} to be a more general function regularly varying at infinity.
+In fact Theorem 2.14 in \cite{HorstXu} is somewhat more general and allows the right hand side of \eqref{e:phi_cond} to be a more general function regularly varying at infinity.

-The particularly interesting thing about this result is that the fact that $\varphi$ is heavy tailed implies that the limit process exhibits long range dependence.
+Particularly interesting about this result is that the fact that $\varphi$ is heavy tailed implies that the limit process exhibits long range dependence.